 - 2 teaspoons garlic powder

-- 1/4 teaspoon salt
+- ¼ teaspoon sea salt

-- 1/4 teaspoon pepper
+- ¼ teaspoon black pepper

 - Chop your head of cauliflower into bite sized florets.

 - Divide the breaded cauliflower florets between two baking sheets.
 Make sure they are spaced out enough to allow them to crisp up.
-If they are too close together they will steam and not get nearly as crispy.
+Bake for 25 minutes.

 - After 25 minutes of baking, carefully transfer the florets back into your large mixing bowl that you used for the breadcrumbs (does not need to be clean) and add the buffalo sauce mixture.
 Add the lid and shake to coat all florets in buffalo sauce.
 Transfer florets back to your baking sheets and bake again for another 25 minutes.